MinecraftForge/Documentation/docs/models/overrides.md

 Adding Properties to Items
 --------------------------

-`ItemModelsProperties::func_239420_a_` is used to add a property to all items, it does not take `Item` as it's parameter. `ItemModelsProperties::func_239418_a_` is used to add a property to certain item.
+`ItemModelsProperties::func_239420_a_` is used to add a property to all items, it does not take `Item` as it's parameter. `ItemModelsProperties::func_239418_a_` is used to add a property to a certain item.
 The `Item` parameter is the item the property is attaching to (e.g. ExampleItems.APPLE).
 The `ResourceLocation` parameter is the name given to the property (e.g. `new ResourceLocation("pull")`).
 The `IItemPropertyGetter` is a function that takes the `ItemStack`, the `ClientWorld` it's in (may be null), and the `LivingEntity` that holds it (may be null), returning the `float` value for the property.
 For modded item properties, it is recommended that the modid of the mod is used as the namespace (e.g. `examplemod:property` and not just `property`, as that really means `minecraft:property`).
-These can be done in FMLClientSetupEvent.
+These should be done in FMLClientSetupEvent.
 !!! important
-    Use DeferredWorkQueue, since the data structures in ItemModelsProperties are not threadsafe.
+    Use DeferredWorkQueue to proceed the task, since the data structures in ItemModelsProperties are not threadsafe.

 Using Overrides
 ---------------